sando38/docker-ejabberd-multiarch/README.md

 ## Parameters to configure ejabberd

-If default column is empty, then there is no default.
+If the default column is empty, then there is no default.

 Parameters in **bold** can be adjusted according to [ejabberd docs](https://docs.ejabberd.im/admin/configuration/ "ejabberd docs").
 The Parameters may have a slightly different naming.